 I first became aware of all these facts in late 2017, so it’s only recently that I started to realise I’m on the best side of publishing (the ‘do it yourself’ side).

-Interestingly enough:JK Rowling (author of Harry Potter) is self publishing the ebook version of her books.
-This should be reason enough for anybody to take self publishing seriously.Click To Tweet
+[click_to_tweet tweet=”JK Rowling (author of Harry Potter) is self publishing the ebook version of her books.
+This should be reason enough for anybody to take self publishing seriously.” quote=”JK Rowling (author of Harry Potter) is self publishing the ebook version of her books.
+This should be reason enough for anybody to take self publishing seriously.” theme=”style3″]

 And check out what Ingram Spark are saying:

 “One amazing trend that took hold in 2017 and will continue is the hybrid author.
 This is the author who publishes via both traditional publishing and self-publishing.
 The so-called stigma of self-publishing has seen its last days.
 Given its acceptance in the publishing industry as a whole, self-publishing is now a viable option for all authors.”